1.78m in ft: Understanding Height Conversions and Their Importance

 Understanding the Metric and Imperial Systems

 Before we jump into the conversion, let's briefly revisit the two measurement systems.
 The metric system, also known as the International System of Units (SI), is a decimal system based on meters, grams, and liters.
-It's used globally in science, most of the world's countries, and increasingly in everyday life.
+And it's used globally in science, most of the world's countries, and increasingly in everyday life.
 The imperial system, on the other hand, uses units like feet, inches, pounds, and gallons.
 While prevalent in some countries, notably the United States, its use is declining internationally.
 The difference in systems often leads to the need for conversions, especially in global contexts.

 Converting 1.78 Meters to Feet: The Calculation